 High Voltage systems are listed as a safety hazard on NASA payloads.
 Therefore, the use of High Voltage on HASP must be documented and approved in the Ground and Flight safety plans.
-A source is considered High Voltage if the output voltage is greater than 50V.
-Any team that will use a high voltage source must provide the following information in both their application and in the PSIP document supplied later in the flight season for each source type.
-In addition, a detailed schematic, safety plan and procedure for operation must be included in this application.
+A source is considered High Voltage if the output voltage exceeds 50V.
+Any team using a high-voltage source must provide the following information in their application and the PSIP document supplied later in the flight season for each source type.
+In addition, a detailed schematic, safety plan, and operation procedure must be included in this application.
 A final version of these requirements must be included in the PSIP submitted later in the flight cycle.

 HASP 2024 High Voltage System Documentation

 Manufacture Model

 Part Number

 Location of Voltage Source

 Fully Enclosed (Yes/No)

-Is High Voltage source Potted?
+Is High Voltage Source Potted?

 Output Voltage

 Power (W)

 Peak Current (A)

 Run Current (A)